awsdocs/aws-kms-developer-guide/doc_source/policy-conditions.md

 You can use this condition key to limit the destination Regions in an [UpdatePrimaryRegion](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdatePrimaryRegion.html) operation\.
 These are AWS Regions that can host your multi\-Region primary keys\.

 The `kms:PrimaryRegion` condition key controls access to the [UpdatePrimaryRegion](https://docs.aws.amazon.com/kms/latest/APIReference/API_UpdatePrimaryRegion.html) operation based on the value of the `PrimaryRegion` parameter\.
-The `PrimaryRegion` parameter specifies the AWS Region of the CMK that is being converted from a [multi\-Region replica key](multi-region-keys-overview.md#mrk-replica-key) to a [multi\-Region primary key](multi-region-keys-overview.md#mrk-primary-key)\.
+The `PrimaryRegion` parameter specifies the AWS Region of the [multi\-Region replica key](multi-region-keys-overview.md#mrk-replica-key) that is being promoted to primary\.
 The value of the condition is one or more AWS Region names, such as `us-east-1` or `ap-southeast-2`, or Region name patterns, such as `eu-*`

-For example, the following key policy statement uses the `kms:PrimaryRegion` condition key to allow principals to update the primary region of a multi\-Region CMK to one of the four specified Regions\.
+For example, the following key policy statement uses the `kms:PrimaryRegion` condition key to allow principals to update the primary region of a multi\-Region key to one of the four specified Regions\.

 ```
 {